brown-band/website/pages/centennial.md

 **Friday 6-7:30 pm**: If you’re planning on playing an instrument for Saturday’s game, join us Friday evening on campus for an optional music rehearsal.
 We will hand out instruments to those who are borrowing, rehearse some of the Band’s most important tunes, and review Saturday’s schedule.

 **Saturday 8 am**: Call time at Fulton Rehearsal Hall for the football game.
 After a brief breakfast (food and coffee provided), we will head to field rehearsal, where we will rehearse our field show forms and run through the music.
 Then, we will march to the stadium, enjoy the game, and be back at Fulton by roughly 4:30 pm.
 For those who may not wish to march, you may ride the band bus to the stadium.
 Or you may meet us at the stadium.
+If you would like to join us for the Football Game, you may [RSVP here with the Football Game Form](https://forms.gle/KwKWWL5mGf9CjT949).
+Registration is due September 19th.

 **Saturday 6-11 pm**: Saturday 6-11 pm: Celebrate the Band’s 100th at our Centennial Gala, the ultimate Bandquet!
-Tickets and Registration can be found [here](https://brown.co1.qualtrics.com/jfe/form/SV_9TsiEbJwP1vK6BU).
+Tickets and Registration for the gala can be found [here, on the Gala Registration Form](https://brown.co1.qualtrics.com/jfe/form/SV_9TsiEbJwP1vK6BU).
 Registration is due September 19th.

+**Kindly note that there are two separate forms: one for the football game, and one for the Centennial Gala later in the evening.** Filling out one form does not imply attendance at the other event!

 #### Alumni Ice Show, TBD (Mid February)